pranavv19/Multimodal-Image-Synthesis/README.md

 # Multimodal Image Synthesis

-A simple PyTorch implementation of Multimodal Image Synthesis with both command-line and web interface.
+A simple PyTorch implementation of Multimodal image generation with both command-line and web interface.

 ## Setup